Level 9 is in the game and quick news · Scare Girl update for 7 June 2023

-Level 9 is in the game i put it in the game today cause I need to start making horror story mode 2 soon.
-Friday i don't work but Wednesday and Thursday i do So Friday I will Start making horror story mode 2. if there's any bugs in the game let me know.
-The girl in level 9 kind of likes going upstairs i don't know why oh yeah she can only go outside a bit I made level 9 all by myself all the walls and props and floor and roof I put together.
-I forgot 1 thing to do the escape door safe house is behind you i forgot to put the character a little back so u can see the safe house but i think it's okay ill move it another time.
-Just Remember the escape door safe house is outside Have a good day.
+Level 9 is in the game today because I want to start working on horror story mode 2 on Friday cause Friday I don't work today i work.
+If there's any bugs in the game let me know.
+The girl in level 9 likes to go upstairs I don't know why.
+I made this map all by myself I put all the walls and floor and roof and props together just quick news.
+Have a good day.

 Scare Girl update for 7 June 2023